Motivic decompositions of families with Tate fibers: smooth and singular cases: Smooth Artin-Tate motives and motivic decompositions

 Then $\rho_!$ is triangulated and monoidal.
 By definition, it sends the sheaf represented by a finite \'etale scheme $X/S$ on $S_\et$ to the same object on $\sm_{S,\et}$, seen as a motivic complex.
 This is just $M_S(X)=h_S(X)$. \end{num} \begin{prop} Assume $S$ is a regular connected scheme.
 Let $\pi=\pi_1(S_\et)$ be the \'etale fundamental group of $S$ associated with some geometric base point.
 Then the functor $\rho_!$ is fully faithful when restricted to the full subcategory $\Der^b\big(\Rep_\QQ(\pi)\big)$ and induces an equivalence of triangulated monoidal categories:

 Moreover, the $\ell$-adic realisation functor restricted to $\DMA(S,\QQ)$ lands into the bounded derived category of Artin $\ell$-adic Galois representations and the composite functor:

 is just the extension of scalar functor associated with $\QQ_\ell/\QQ$. \end{prop} \begin{proof} We prove the first assertion: fully faithful nature of the restriction of $\rho_!$.
 Note that the functor $\rho_!$ admits a right adjoint $\rho^*$.
-The functor $\rho^*$ commutes with direct sums: this follows formally as $\Der(S_\et,\QQ)$ is compactly generated.\footnote{In fact, it is equivalent to $\Der(S_\nis,\QQ)$ as $\pi$ is pro-finite.} We have to prove that for all complexes $K, L$ in $\Der^b\big(\Rep_\QQ(\pi)\big)$, and say any $n \in \ZZ$ for the next reduction, the map:
+The functor $\rho^*$ commutes with direct sums: this follows formally as $\Der(S_\et,\QQ)$ is compactly generated\footnote{in fact, it is equivalent to $\Der(S_\nis,\QQ)$ as $\pi$ is pro-finite; see \cite[Th.
+10.5.10]{CD3}}, and $\rho_!$ sends the compact generators to compact objects.
+We have to prove that for all complexes $K, L$ in $\Der^b\big(\Rep_\QQ(\pi)\big)$, and say any $n \in \ZZ$ for the next reduction, the map:

 is an isomorphism.
 Now we use the fact $\Der^b\big(\Rep_\QQ(\pi)\big)$ is generated by shifts of sheaves representable by some finite \'etale cover $X/S$.
 So we are reduced to the case $K=\QQ(X)$, $L=\QQ(Y)$ for $X$ and $Y$ \'etale cover of $S$.
 Explicitly, we have to prove that the following map is an isomorphism: